Fora’s Take

 If you missed Seljalandsfoss and Gljufrabui, or just didn’t get enough of it during your first visit, this is a great first stop as you head East on the ring road.

-Embark on a 1-hour drive along Iceland’s southern coast, where you’ll have magnificent views of the powerful waves that crash along the shore, and the rugged cliffs that line the northern side of the ring road.
+Embark on a one hour drive along Iceland’s southern coast, where you’ll have magnificent views of the powerful waves that crash along the shore, and the rugged cliffs that line the northern side of the ring road.
 Your destination?
 Skogafoss!
 Skogafoss is often referred to as Iceland’s most recognizable waterfalls year-round.
 If you’re lucky, you’ll get a beautiful sight of rainbows leading to the base of the waterfall.
 When the conditions allow, there is a staircase that leads to the top of the waterfall for an amazing view of the river that feeds it.

 Take a break for lunch at Hotel Skogafoss’s Bistro, offering delicious lunch items along with coffee, wine and cocktails.
 The view is unlike any other, as you have a panoramic view of both Skogafoss and the mountains that surround it from nearly every table.